 So far, it appears that our pets are not being impacted in the same way as the human population.
 This is despite a Pomeranian in Hong Kong recently being tested positive for the virus.
 It is believed the dog contracted the virus from its owner who had also tested positive.

 The World Health Organisation (WHO) states that there is no evidence that companion animals can spread the disease nor that they become sick.
-As a result, apart from practicing good hygiene, like washing hands thoroughly and avoiding touching the eyes, nose and mouth after petting a companion animal, there is no reason to take any measures that may compromise their welfare.
+As a result, apart from practicing good hygiene, like washing hands thoroughly and avoiding touching the eyes, nose and mouth after petting a companion animal, there is no reason to take any other measures.